Universal value: Psychology

 Schwartz also tested an eleventh possible universal value, 'spirituality', or 'the goal of finding meaning in life', but found that it does not seem to be recognised in all cultures.

+Religion

+In the Catholic Church, the Second Vatican Council (1962-1965) referred to "common human values", arguing that such values "call for cooperation between Christians pursuing apostolic aims and those who do not profess Christ's name but acknowledge these values".